Eastynfromeast/wetube-reloaded/assignments/Fianl-Assginment.md

 ## Tasks

-Now it's time for our graduation project, we are goint to use everything we know!
+Now it's time for our graduation project, we are going to use everything we know!
 We have only one task for this week: Make a Wetube Clone These are the features that the clone needs to have:

 ## Requirements